Dapp-Learning-DAO/Dapp-Learning/basic/23-erc865-and-erc875/contracts/eip165/README.md

     }
 ```

 With the help of ERC165Checker, it is far more easier to check interface.
-Take a scenerio where a NFT market wants to move NFT it stored to some buyer, it must know what of kind of NFT it is transfering before the tranfer:
+Take a scenerio where a NFT market wants to move NFT it stored to some buyer, it must know what of kind of NFT it is transfering before the transfer:

 ```solidity
 import "@openzeppelin/contracts/utils/introspection/ERC165Checker.sol";